jmederosalvarado/nerd-fonts-wiki/Home.md

 Welcome to the nerd-filetype-glyphs-fonts-patcher wiki!

-This is basically just a stash for the images for now :)
+This is basically just a stash for the images for now :) :P